 Nancy Thornock, soprano, completed her musical training at Pacific Lutheran University where she studied voice with Mira Frohnmayer and sang with the Choir of the West under the direction of Dr. Richard Sparks.
 Nancy has been an active soloist and section leader for the past 20 years in three Cathedrals and most recently with St John’s Episcopal Church in Olympia, WA.
 Nancy has performed with the Columbus Bach Ensemble, Lancaster Chorale, Columbus ProMusica, and several other professional ensembles.

-Demetri Chrissos, baritone, grew up in Gaithersburg, Maryland studying classical piano and voice.
+DEMETRI CHRISSOS, baritone, grew up in Gaithersburg, Maryland studying classical piano and voice.
 His stage debut was in 1998 as “Winthrop” in a high school production of The Music Man.
-In 2004 as a boy Soprano Demetri sang a solo verse at St. Matthew’s Cathedral’s Lessons and Carols service in downtown Washington, DC, and continued to sing for the Archdiocese of Washington throughout high school and became a regular cantor at St. Matthews.
+In 2004, as a boy soprano, Demetri sang a solo verse at St. Matthew Cathedral’s Lessons and Carols service in downtown Washington, DC.
+He continued to sing for the Archdiocese of Washington throughout high school and became a regular cantor at St. Matthew.

-After high school he attended DePaul University in Chicago for Vocal Performance.
+After high school, he attended DePaul University in Chicago for Vocal Performance.
 In 2012 he sang professionally with the William Ferris Chorale, performing around the Chicago area and on the local radio.
-Returning to Washington, Demetri continued to sing for St. Matthews and also became the cantor for a Christian Rock service in Bethesda, MD.
+Returning to Washington, Demetri continued to sing for St. Matthew Cathedral and also became the cantor for a Christian Rock service in Bethesda, MD.
 Demetri moved to Iowa in 2015 to pursue political activism and get involved in the 2016 Presidential Election.
-During this time, he was invited to come back to DC to cantor for Pope Francis during a midday mass at St. Matthews during his 2016 USA visit.
+He was invited to come back to DC to cantor for Pope Francis during a midday mass at St. Matthew during his 2016 USA visit.